Meet the Commissioner

 ACTING COMMUNICATIONS DIRECTOR

-Elaine (she/her/hers) comes to BCOHRC to work toward her vision that one day all women and children can live lives free of misogyny, violence and abuse.
+Elaine (she/her) comes to BCOHRC to work toward her vision that one day all women and children can live lives free of misogyny, violence and abuse.
 She is a national award-winning social justice journalist who honed her craft and credo in newsrooms at the Toronto Star, Ottawa Citizen and Vancouver Province before transitioning to corporate communications.
 As a senior consultant in the health sector, she led public health and safety campaigns and launched complex care initiatives with diverse B.C. community partners.
 Through expertise in brand journalism and ethical storytelling, she centres marginalized peoples’ voices and uses art, authenticity and innovative social marketing to activate behaviour change.
-A certified Communications Management Professional and industry mentor, she serves on the IABC/BC Board of Directors and holds degrees in journalism, public relations and non-profit management.
+A certified Communications Management Professional and industry mentor, she holds degrees in journalism, public relations and non-profit management.
 Elaine believes in the transformational power of education, intersectional feminism, voting, a good to do list, adventure travel, creativity, coffee, and her favourite zen koan, “no mud, no lotus.”

-Lenée (she/her/hers) is a Khmer Krom multimedia storyteller and digital specialist living in Surrey on Kwantlen, Katzie, Semiahmoo, and Kwikwetlem territories.
-She has been involved in community activism and advocacy for many years, taking part in grassroots movements against racial profiling, police violence, gentrification and poverty.
+Lenée (she/her) is a Khmer Krom multimedia storyteller and digital specialist living in Surrey on Kwantlen, Katzie, Semiahmoo, and Kwikwetlem territories.
+She has been involved in community activism and advocacy, taking part in grassroots movements against racial profiling, police violence, gentrification and poverty.
 She is also the award-winning co-director of My Name Was January, a documentary celebrating the life of January Lapuz and examining the impact of gender violence and transphobia.
 Lenée is dedicated to actively evolving her intersectional analyses and is committed to promoting human rights through her work.

 EXECUTIVE DIRECTOR, EDUCATION & ENGAGEMENT